glng-swndru/glng-swndru/README.md

 # Hi there, I'm Gilang 👋

-- 🌱 I’m currently learning about Golang, MERN, and Google Cloud.
+- 🌱 I’m currently learning about Golang, DevOps, and Cloud Computing.
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2023-2024 Goals: Learn cloud computing technology, DevOps, and web development.
 - ⚡ Fun fact: I like UI/UX, but I prefer backend over frontend.